Eliminate Maze Gates Campaign

 mayorcouncil@tol.ca

-Township of Langley Engineering Department
+Township of Langley Mayor and Council

 (shout-out to strong towns nanaimo, who pioneered ai letters in their parking campaign!)